Riemann-Hilbert problems from Donaldson-Thomas theory: Summary of the contents of the paper

-where the product is over the finitely many active classes with $\Im Z(\gamma)/t>0$. \end{thm}
+where the product is over the finitely many active classes $\gamma\in \Gamma$ with $\Im Z(\gamma)/t>0$. \end{thm}

-Note that the uncoupled assumption implies that the active classes $\gamma\in \Gamma$ span a subgroup of $\Gamma$ on which the form $\<-,-\>$ vanishes, and this ensures that there exist elements $\xi\in \bT$ satisfying $\xi(\gamma)=1$ for all such classes.
+Note that there do indeed exist elements $\xi\in \bT$ satisfying the condition of Theorem \ref{one}.
+Indeed, the uncoupled assumption implies that the active classes $\gamma\in \Gamma$ span a subgroup $\Gamma_a\subset \Gamma$ on which the form $\<-,-\>$ vanishes.
+Any basis of this primitive subgroup can be combined with the pullback of a basis of the quotient $\Gamma/\Gamma_a$, to give a basis $(\gamma_1,\cdots,\gamma_n)$ for $\Gamma$, and an element $\xi\in \bT$ can be defined by making arbitrary choices $\xi(\gamma_i)\in \{\pm 1\}$.
 The proof of Theorem \ref{one} is a good exercise in the basic properties of the gamma function.
 The details are given in Section \ref{sol}.